As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Usually, exposure to the sun is the best way to get the vitamin D your body needs.
-However, with the days getting shorter, it is important for you to find a way to compensate for the loss of sunlight.
+Exposure to the sun is the best way to get the vitamin D your body needs.
+However, with the days getting shorter and with most of us staying indoors because of the cold, it is important to find a way to compensate for the loss of sunlight.
 This is best done by eating foods rich in Vitamin D or by taking Vitamin D supplements.

-Foods that are high in vitamin D include, beef liver, cheese, eggs, fish, and whole milk.
+Foods that are high in vitamin D include cheese, eggs, fish, and whole milk.

 3. Eat More Energy-Boosting Superfoods

 There is never a wrong time for eating healthy food, but fall is one of the best times to start eating several superfoods if only because this is the time of year most of these foods are in season.

 It is a good idea to switch up what you eat in the fall.
 This will keep it interesting, and it will also encourage you to eat more superfoods.
 There are many superfoods to eat year-round, but here are some of the best ones specifically for the fall season:

 Apples are one of fall’s most powerful superfoods.
 A single medium-sized apple has fewer calories and carbs than a single 12-ounce can of cola.
 In addition to that, unlike cola, an apple gets some of its carbs from dietary fiber; it also has no cholesterol or sodium, but it is a good source of potassium, vitamin C, and vitamin B6.

 Another fall superfood that is rich in vitamins, minerals, and other nutrients is the sweet potato.
 It is more nutritious for you than the more common white potato because, in addition to being an excellent source of fiber, it also contains calcium, iron, phosphorous, riboflavin, vitamin B5, vitamin B6, vitamin E, and vitamin K.